Kipper-Lang/Kipper/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Please read through the given
+Please read through the given types of changes and select the correct one using an 'x' instead of the ' ' (space) in the brackets.

-Comments are marked by arrows, like in lines 1 and 5.
+Note: Comments are marked by arrows, like here.
 They will not be visible in the final pull request!
 -->

 ## What type of change does this PR perform?